-The California Retailers Association (CRA) and the California Organized Retail Crime Association (Cal-ORCA) have joined forces to combat Organized Retail Crime (ORC) in the state.
+The California Organized Retail Crime Association (Cal-ORCA) was formed to combat Organized Retail Crime (ORC) in the state.
 ORC is a growing problem not only for businesses but for California communities.
 ORC fosters a host of illegal activity, including the recruitment of youth, homeless and others into theft crimes.
 These networks frequently use their proceeds to finance other illegal activity including drug smuggling and human trafficking.

 ORC involves theft or fraudulent activity conducted with the intent to convert illegally obtained goods into financial gain.
 Typically, ORC networks organize multiple theft rings at a number of retail businesses and employ a “fencing” operation to sell the illegally obtained goods.
 The digital revolution and subsequent growth in online shopping and social networking, along with increasingly lax enforcement of property crimes, have exacerbated large scale criminal theft, contributed to significant business losses for large and small retailers and greatly impacted the industry’s ability to provide jobs and keep their doors open to serve their communities.

 ORC is on the rise nationwide, but California is recognized as a “hot spot” for these activities.
 Now more than ever, we need enforcement tools to fight back against these increasingly sophisticated, complex criminal networks.